mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 2. **Differences between accommodations with and without beach access**.
 Surfing or simply enjoying the seaside are probably some important attractions visitors seek on their vacations.
 However, not all accommodations are a walk distance from a beach.
 How does that influence the features of the housings?
 3. **Differences between the two most important cities: [Donostia-San Sebastian](https://en.wikipedia.org/wiki/San_Sebastián) and [Bilbao](https://en.wikipedia.org/wiki/Bilbao)**.
 These province capitals are the biggest and most visited cities in the Basque Country; in fact, their listings account for 50% of all offered accommodations.
 However, both cities are said to have a different character: Bilbao is a bigger, modern city, without beach access but probably with richer cultural offerings and nightlife; meanwhile, Donostia-San Sebastian is more aesthetic, it has three beaches and it's perfect for day-strolling.
 How are those popular differences reflected on the features of the accommodations?

-In the following, I provide a brief explanatory section on the data processing I carried out.
-The remainder of the blog post focuses on the three questions introduced above.

-## The Dataset and Its Processing

-If you'd like go directly to the meat, you can skip this section.
-Here, I give an overview of most of what is done in all the four notebooks of my [Gihub repository](https://github.com/mxagar/airbnb_data_analysis).
-Those preliminary steps consist of the data cleaning, the feature engineering and selection and the data modelling.

-AirBnB provides with several CSV files for each world region: (1) a listing of properties that offer accommodation, (2) reviews related to the listings, (3) a calendar and (4) geographical data.
-A detailed description of the features in each file can be found in the official [dataset dictionary](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=982310896).

-My analysis has concentrated on the listings file, which consists in a table of 5228 rows/entries (i.e., the accommodation places) and 74 columns/features (their attributes).
-Among the features, we find **continuous variables**, such as:

-- the price of the complete accommodation,
-- accommodates: maximum number of persons that can be accommodated,
-- review scores for different dimensions,
-- reviews per month,
-- longitude and latitude,
-- etc.

-... **categorical variables**:

-- neighbourhood name,
-- property type (apartment, room, hotel, etc.)
-- licenses owned by the host,
-- amenities offered in the accommodation,
-- etc.

-... **date-related data**:

-- first and last review dates,
-- date when the host joined the platform,

-... and **image and text data**:

-- URL of the listing,
-- URL of the pictures,
-- description of the listing,
-- etc.

-Of course, not all features are meaningful to answer the posed questions.
-Additionally, a preliminary exploratory data analysis shows some peculiarities of the dataset.
-For instance, in contrast to city datasets like [Seattle](https://www.kaggle.com/datasets/airbnb/seattle) or [Boston](https://www.kaggle.com/datasets/airbnb/boston), the listings from the Basque country are related to a complete state in Spain; hence, the neighbourhoods recorded in them are, in fact, cities or villages spread across a large region.
-Moreover, the price distribution shows several outliers.
-Along these lines, I have performed the following simplifications:

-- Only the 60 (out of 196) neighbourhoods (i.e., cities and villages) with the most listings have been taken; these account for almost 90% of all listings.
-That reduction has allowed to manually encode neighbourhood properties, such as whether a village has access to a beach in less than 2 km (Question 2).
-- Only the listings with a price below 1000 USD have been considered.
-- I have dropped the features that are irrelevant for modelling and inference (e.g., URLs and scrapping information).
-- From fields that contain medium length texts (e.g., description), only the language has been identified with [spaCy](https://spacy.io/universe/project/spacy-langdetect).
-The rest of the text fields have been encoded as categorical features.

-One of my first actions with the price was to divide it by the number of maximum accommodates to make it unitary, i.e., USD per person.
-However, the models underperform.
-Additionally, both variables don't need to have a linear relationship: maybe the "accommodates" value considers the places on the sofa bed, and the price does not increase if they are used, or not relative to the base unitary price.

-As far as the **data cleaning** is considered, only entries that have price (target for Question 1) and review values have been taken.
-In case of more than 30% of missing values in a feature, that feature has been dropped.
-In other cases, the missing values have been filled (i.e., imputed) with either the median or the mode.

-Additionally, I have applied **feature engineering** methods to almost all variables:

-- Any numerical variable with a skewed distribution has been either transformed using logarithmic or power mappings, or binarized.
-- Categorical columns have been [one-hot encoded](https://en.wikipedia.org/wiki/One-hot).
-- All features have been scaled to the region `[0,1]`.

-The dataset that results after the feature engineering consists of 3931 entries and 354 features.
-We have almost 5 times more features than in the beginning even with dropped variables because each class in the categorical variables becomes a feature; in particular, there are many amenities, property types and neighbourhoods.

-Finally, in order to prevent overfitting and make the interpretation easier, I have carried out a [lasso regression](https://en.wikipedia.org/wiki/Lasso_(statistics)) to perform **feature selection**.
-Lasso regression is a L1 regularized regression which forces the model coefficients to converge to 0 if they have small values; subsequently, the features with small coefficient values can be dropped.
-That reduces the number of variables from 354 to 122.
-Thus, the final dataset has 3931 entries and 122 features.
+Would like to have a look at what I learned?
+Let's dive in!

 ## Question 1: Prices

+After the data processing done to the original dataset, we get a new table with 3931 entries and 122 features.

-I have trained two models with 90% of the processed dataset using [Scikit-Learn](https://scikit-learn.org/stable/): (1) a [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression) (L2 regularized regression) model and (2) a [random forests](https://en.wikipedia.org/wiki/Random_forest) model.
+In order check whether we can predict the price, I have trained two models with 90% of that processed dataset using [Scikit-Learn](https://scikit-learn.org/stable/): (1) a [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression) (L2 regularized regression) model and (2) a [random forests](https://en.wikipedia.org/wiki/Random_forest) model.
 The latter seems to score the best R2 value: 69% of the variance can be explained with the random decision trees.
 The following diagram shows the model performance for the test split.

 <p align="center">
 <img src="/assets/airbnb_analysis/regression_evaluation.png" alt="Performance of regression models" width="400"/>